 Dave Cowen is the Chief Executive Officer of The Butchart Gardens and Director of the YYJ International Airport.
 He helps lead a creative and diverse staff of over 400 in the delivery of a world-renowned horticultural experience.
 Dave is also the Past President of Gardens BC and served for many years on the Canada Garden Council.

 Carmencita Duna is the Associate Director of the International Centre for Students at the University of Victoria.
-After completing her studies at UVic, she has lived in different parts of Canada and in Australia working professionally with immigrants, refugees and international students.

 This institute is required to complete the following stream: